Blockade of the Gaza Strip: Limitation of basic goods

 Aid agencies say that while food and other essential supplies pile up in warehouses and await trucks at crossing points, Israel's COGAT, which controls access to Gaza, routinely rejects or delays shipments, often without explanation.
 Humanitarian workers and officials describe the approval process as arbitrary and sometimes contradictory.
 Even minor issues, such as a single item deemed problematic, can result in the entire truck being turned back, forcing it to restart a lengthy clearance process that may take weeks.
 Items have been rejected as "luxuries", including chocolate croissants, or flagged as potential dual-use goods: a truckload of green sleeping bags was turned away because COGAT associated the color with the military.

+Since early January 2026, Israel has permitted certain commercial traders to import and sell items classified as dual-use in Gaza while humanitarian organisations remain prohibited from bringing in the same goods.
+Under this system, private-sector shipments of items such as generators and metal pallets have been allowed to enter Gaza through Israeli-controlled crossings.
+Aid officials and humanitarian agencies have said this has made essential items available primarily through commercial markets, where they are sold at significantly higher prices, limiting access for much of the civilian population.
+Dual-use items barred since the start of the Gaza war include wheelchairs, walkers, crutches, solar panels, and smoke detectors.
+Critics of these restrictions, including United Nations agencies and human rights organisations, say their broad scope has impeded repairs to critical civilian infrastructure, including water and sanitation systems, worsening the humanitarian situation.
+They argue that restrictions on reconstruction materials have had a greater documented impact on civilian life than allegations of diversion cited by Israeli authorities.